 - Enquire about which boat is best for you.
 Some boats are ‘party boats’ and can be overcrowded, others are more chilled out and some boats have bigger deck space than others.
 If you’re prone to sea sickness, definitely opt for a catamaran.

 - Don’t overpack – you really won’t need much as you’ll mostly be in your swim stuff.
 Something to cover up in the evening with and a warm jumper is pretty much all you need.
 Our boat had a fridge for alcohol, power for charging your phone and camera and fresh water to take a very quick shower each day.
 If you don’t take enough beers, you can always buy them from some inhabited islands.

 - Pack sea sickness tablets but I really wouldn’t take them unless you know you need to or the weather has taken a turn for the worse.

 - Take plenty of sunscreen and a hat – the strong can get super strong.

-NB: We did not receive any discount or complimentary place on Santana.
+NB: We did not receive any discount or complimentary place on Santana for our San Blas Islands Sailing trip.
 Whilst I do occasionally collaborate with tour companies, hotels and hostels in exchange for writing a blog about my experience, this trip was entirely self-funded.